AdobeDocs/experience-manager-65.en/help/assets/config-dms7.md

 ### (Optional) Filtering assets for replication {#optional-filtering-assets-for-replication}

-In non-Dynamic Media deployments, you replicate *all* assets (both images and video) from your Experience Manager author environment to the Experience Manager publish node.
-This workflow is necessary because the Experience Manager publish servers also deliver the assets.
+In non-Dynamic Media deployments, you replicate *all* assets (both images and video) from your Experience Manager author environment to the Experience Manager Publish node.
+This workflow is necessary because the Experience Manager Publish servers also deliver the assets.

 However, in Dynamic Media deployments, because assets are delivered by way of the Cloud Service, there is no need to replicate those same assets to Experience Manager publish nodes.
 Such a "hybrid publishing" workflow avoids extra storage costs and longer processing times to replicate assets.
 Other content, such as Site pages, continue to be served from the Experience Manager publish nodes.